Phillip Lim Calls Out Topshop, Gucci For Allegedly Copying His Designs

-Phillip Lim is not happy and he’s not afraid to speak out.
+Phillip Lim is not happy, and he’s not afraid to speak out.
 The designer took to Instagram today to accuse major companies of allegedly copying his shoe designs, which he deems an “industry problem.”

-Posting a side by side photo of a 3.1 Phillip Lim shoe, next to a Topshop style, he wrote, “This happens all the time.”
+Posting a side-by-side photo of a 3.1 Phillip Lim shoe next to a Topshop style, he wrote, “This happens all the time.”

-Adding, “The sad thing is there is no law that protects intellectual property in fashion industry, but that doesn’t mean I can’t call it out.”
+Adding, “The sad thing is, there is no law that protects intellectual property in fashion industry, but that doesn’t mean I can’t call it out.”

 this happens all the time, and the sad thing is there is no law that protects intellectual property in fashion industry – but that doesn't mean i can't call it out – this is typical @topshop ! 💩- you (topshop, zara, mango, forever21, basically 'high street' etc) have built a greedy empire off copying other people's ideas, not to mention your questionable #slavelabor practices – #greed #corrupt #theives #stopthecorruption #fake #dontattachyourselftothistypeofkarma #industryproblem

-Lim went on to address other high street retailers including Forever 21, Zara and Mango, that not only copy his designs, but that of others as well.
-“You have built a greedy empire off copying other people’s ideas, not to mention your questionable #slavelabor practices,” he posted on said labels.
+Lim went on to accuse other high-street retailers, including Forever 21, Zara and Mango, of copying not only his designs but those of others as well.
+“You have built a greedy empire off copying other people’s ideas, not to mention your questionable #slavelabor practices,” he posted.

 Lim also put Gucci under fire, claiming the fashion house imitated his handbag design from fall ’14.
 In a cluster of hashtags to go along with the Instagram photo, he encouraged designers to speak up.